 Make Sure You Keep Your Feet Warm in Winter

-Footwear is another very important thing you should think about when planning your packing list for Europe in winter.
+Footwear is another very important thing you should think about when packing for Europe in winter.

 It should support your foot and be comfortable.
 Even if you walk for hours.